Paths of Glory: Preservation and restoration

 In 1992, the film was deemed "culturally, historically or aesthetically significant" by the Library of Congress and selected for preservation in the United States National Film Registry.
 In October and November 2004 the film was shown at the London Film Festival by the British Film Institute.
 It was carefully remastered over a period of several years; the original film elements were found to be damaged.
 However, with the aid of several modern digital studios in Los Angeles the film was completely restored and remastered for modern cinema.
 In addition, Stanley Kubrick's widow Christiane (who also appears in the closing scene as the German singer) made a guest appearance at the start of the performance.

 Home media

 Paths of Glory was released on VHS on July 21, 1997, followed by the DVD version on June 29, 1999.
 The Criterion Collection's first release of the film was for a Laserdisc release in 1989.
 The film was released on DVD and Blu-ray by The Criterion Collection with a high-definition digital transfer on October 26, 2010.

 Eureka released a UK Region B Blu-Ray in 2016 as part of its Masters of Cinema line.

 In 2022, Kino Lorber detailed their upcoming 4K Blu-ray release of the film, restored from the original camera negative.
 This release also features an audio commentary by critic Tim Lucas.
 This edition was released on August 23, 2022.

+On June 22, 2026, The Criterion Collection announced that the film would be a part of The Complete Kubrick 4K box set.